containerish/blog/src/routes/posts/collaborations.md

 With more adoption and use, OpenRegistry is moving towards accomplishing it's Goal which is to make OpenRegistry free for everyone.

-### How OpenRegistry functions with Akash and Skynet
---diagram--

 ## Collaborations in Progress